ckinateder/abraham/README.md

 ## Basic Usage

-You can run the main function, `news_sentiment` to get the raw scores.
+You can run the function `news_sentiment` to get the raw scores for the news.
 This will return a nested dictionary with keys for each topic.

 ```python
 from abraham3k.prophets import Isaiah